mokadi-suryaprasad/terraform-interview-prep/Part-2/README.md

 }
 ```
 In this example, if the security group (aws_security_group.example) is modified, Terraform will replace the EC2 instance (aws_instance.example), even if the EC2 instance configuration itself has not changed.

+## What is Terraform Cloud?

+### Terraform Cloud

+Terraform Cloud is a service provided by HashiCorp that allows teams to manage and collaborate on their infrastructure using **Terraform**.
+Terraform is a tool that lets you define infrastructure (like servers, databases, networks) as code, which means you can automate the creation, updating, and management of your infrastructure.

+Terraform Cloud helps teams work together by providing a secure, remote environment where they can run their Terraform configurations.
+It also stores the Terraform state (the current version of your infrastructure) and handles collaboration, versioning, and more.

+### Advantages of Terraform Cloud

+Here are some of the main benefits of using Terraform Cloud:

+1. **Collaboration**: Teams can work together on the same infrastructure code.
+Changes are tracked, and users can share workspaces and projects.

+2. **Remote State Management**: Instead of storing Terraform state locally, which can be risky and hard to manage, Terraform Cloud stores it remotely.
+This ensures the state is safe and always accessible by your team.

+3. **Automation**: You can automate infrastructure changes with Terraform Cloud.
+It can trigger plans and apply changes when needed, saving time and reducing manual errors.

+4. **Security**: Terraform Cloud provides secure storage for sensitive information, such as secrets and API keys.
+You can also integrate with other tools to manage access securely.

+5. **Version Control**: It integrates with version control systems (like GitHub and GitLab) to manage your Terraform code.
+This allows teams to have versioned infrastructure code, just like any other software project.

+6. **Scalability**: Whether you are working with a small project or a large, complex infrastructure, Terraform Cloud can scale to meet your needs.

+7. **Integration with Cloud Providers**: It works well with multiple cloud providers like AWS, Azure, Google Cloud, and others.
+This makes managing cross-cloud infrastructure much easier.

+8. **Easy Setup**: Terraform Cloud is easy to set up and doesn't require complex infrastructure or servers to manage on your own.

+## Conclusion

+Terraform Cloud is a great tool for teams that want to manage their infrastructure efficiently, securely, and with automation.
+It provides features that help with collaboration, state management, and scaling, making it easier to build and maintain infrastructure as code.